The Regimen Help

 Not using enough benzoyl peroxide

 While it is vital that you start with a small amount of benzoyl peroxide, after a period of a few weeks, it is equally important that you ramp up to the full dosage.
-When in doubt, use more BP at this point.
+When in doubt, use more benzoyl peroxide at this point.
 This is absolutely critical to the success of the Regimen.

 Not being gentle enough